|

 "I only need 3 or 4 lessons"

-Every driving instructor
+Every driving instructor I know regularly comes

-I know regularly comes across the same problem, people who contact them, and then tell them how they are the perfect driver
+across the same problem, people who contact them, and then tell them how they are the perfect driver and they just want you

-and they just want you and your £12000 tuition vehicle for a few lessons and then a test, or even worse 'I've got a test
+and your £12000 tuition vehicle for a few lessons and then a test, or even worse 'I've got a test next Tuesday and I

-next Tuesday and I only need an hour or two', then we have the ultimate insult.....
-'I just want your (£12000) car for test,
+only need an hour or two', then we have the ultimate insult.....
+'I just want your (£12000) car for test, no lessons my dad

-no lessons my dad says I can pass'.
-The system simply does not work this way, and why contact an instructor weeks before (or
+says I can pass'.
+The system simply does not work this way, and why contact an instructor weeks before (or less!) regarding

-have a commitment to our regular customers who are learning to drive correctly, and letting an unknown person take our car
+to our regular customers who are learning to drive correctly, and letting an unknown person take our car on a test not only

-on a test not only can put the examiner in danger, if the tuition car is damaged, your lessons will be effected and the instructor
+can put the examiner in danger, if the tuition car is damaged, your lessons will be effected and the instructor will not be

-is the best and 99% of the time the only way.
+and 99% of the time the only way.
 Driving fluently, with confidence and experience, showing a good sound knowledge

 of the highway code and a good attitude is what the examiner is looking for as a minimum.
 Not just someone who can